Willie169/Android-Non-Root/README.md

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 You should have received a copy of the Creative Commons Attribution-ShareAlike 4.0 International License along with this program.
 If not, see [https://creativecommons.org/licenses/by-sa/4.0/](https://www.gnu.org/licenses/fdl-1.3.html).

-↑ Back to Top